MFMokbel/Crawlector/README.md

 **depth**, **total** and **sleep**, can also be replaced with their shortened versions **d**, **t** and **s**, respectively.

-- **depth**: the spider supports going two levels deep for finding additional URLs (this is a design decision).
+- **depth**: the spider supports going two levels deep to find additional URLs (this is a design decision).
  - A value of 0 indicates a depth of level 1, with the value that comes after the “->” ignored.
  - A depth of level-1 is controlled by the total parameter.
 So, first, the spider tries to find that many additional URLs off of the specified URL.
  - The value after the “->” represents the maximum number of URLs to spider for each of the URLs found (as per the **total** parameter value).